geoffyuen/frontend-task-runner/README.md

 - ~~When saving an .scss file, onchange triggers at least 2-6 times for some reason~~ Cause was postcss and plugins.
 Now we're using temp files (src/css/*) to bypass - yuck
 - if for some reason there are many Browsersyncs running, `ps` to see running bash tasks, `pkill node` and `pkill open`
 - if you get caniuse-lite warnings try: `npx browserslist@latest --update-db`
-- modifying the spritesheet will not reload the browser; need to find a way to trigger the frontend script

 ## Todo: